Want euros in London? Don’t ask your bank

 Still, interest in how best to exchange currency is growing.
 Before a lull in the past year which most cast as temporary, the global currency market had tripled in size in just over a decade to be worth more than $5 trillion daily.

-Much of that is the result of the globalization and the ease of communication and global trade.
+Much of that is the result of the globalisation and the ease of communication and global trade.
 But it also reflects growing interest among ordinary consumers.

 "People are more aware of currencies and what their value is," says Brendan Callan, European chief of internet-based retail foreign exchange platform FXCM.
 "Sooner or later people start to say: you know what, I have a view on that."